oneki/oneki.github.io/docs/overview/100_file-structure.md

 │  │  │  │  └─ ...
 │  │  │  ├─ list
 │  │  │  │  └─ ...
-│  │  │  ├─ index.js // a file containing only: export { default } from './User.js'
+│  │  │  ├─ index.js // a file that export Users
 │  │  │  ├─ Users.js // The component itself
 │  │  │  └─ Users.test.js  // Unit tests of the component
 │  │